lelylan/lelylan/README.md

 ## Microservices

-Lelylan is composed by several microservices.
-Check out the corresponding repository and follow the installation motes.
+Lelylan is composed by different microservices.
+Check out the corresponding repository and follow the installation notes for each of them.

 * [API Proxy](https://github.com/lelylan/api-proxy).
 Api Proxy.
 * [Devices API](https://github.com/lelylan/devices).
 Monitor and control.